tieubao/notes/source/_posts/2019-09-08-spring-internship-2019.markdown

 - program

 keywords: internship, program
-description: A second internship program at Dwarves Foundation has passed.
+description: A quick look at our second internship program at Dwarves Foundation.
 ---

 ### The program